 Your notional pension entitlement is calculated by reference to the lesser of the total membership you would otherwise have accrued by age 65, or 10 years.
 If at the date of death you have already built up five or more years' total membership, and you had not previously retired from the LGPS on health grounds, the notional amount will, if higher, be calculated by reference to the total membership you would have had if you had retired due to ill health.

-Normally, payment of the children's long-term pension will commence when the spouse's or civil partner’s short-term pension ceases.
-If no spouse's or civil partner’s short-term pension is payable, however, a children's short-term pension, equal to the amount that would have been paid to a spouse or civil partner, is paid for six months.
-If the children are not in the care of the surviving spouse or civil partner, a children’s shortterm pension is paid for three months.
-In both cases, commencement of the children's long-term pension is normally deferred until the short-term pension ceases.
+Normally, payment of a child's long-term pension will commence when the spouse's or civil partner’s short-term pension ceases.
+If no spouse's or civil partner’s short-term pension is payable, a child's short-term pension, equal to the amount that would have been paid to a spouse or civil partner, is paid for six months.
+If the child or children are not in the care of the surviving spouse or civil partner, a child’s short-term pension is paid for three months.
+In both cases, commencement of the child's long-term pension is normally deferred until the short-term pension ceases.

 What benefits will be paid if I die after retiring on pension?

 If you die after retiring on pension, your benefits will no longer be payable.
-Your spouse, civil partner, next -of -kin or person dealing with your Estate must immediately inform the Pension Section of the administering authority whose address is given on the inside front cover of this booklet of your date of death as otherwise an overpayment could occur.
+Your spouse, civil partner, next of kin or person dealing with your Estate must immediately inform the Pension Section of the administering authority whose address is given at the beginning of this guide of your date of death as otherwise an overpayment could occur.

 The following benefits may then be payable: